Is Jamestown the Oldest European Capital in North America?

 Source: Virginia Historical Society, Ruins of Jamestown, Virginia (by John Gadsby Chapman, 1834)

 Despite Jamestown being "first," school children studying the history of the United States often focus on Plymouth Rock and the tale of the Pilgrims in Massachusetts.
-The Separatists (as they were known at the time) arrived in 1620, which was 13 years after Jamestown was settled.
-The Puritans arrived even later.
+The Separatists (as they were known at the time) arrived in 1620.
+That was 13 years after Jamestown was settled.
+The Puritans, led by John Winthrop, arrived even later in 1630.

-The reason Plymouth Rock gets so much attention involves slavery and the American Civil War, which ended in 1865.
+Plymouth Rock gained attention after the American Civil War, which ended in 1865.
 During Reconstruction, new public schools were established in the old Confederate states to educate the freed slaves and poor whites.
 Many teachers for those schools came from the northern states, especially Massachusetts.
 After the horrors of the Civil War, those teachers and many historians preferred to highlight the heritage of the Mayflower Compact and free association in Massachusetts as the basis for American democracy.
+Jamestown was associated with the slave society of southern states.4

-The 1619 General Assembly had already met in Virginia before the first colonists arrived in Massachusetts.
-However, the Virginia form of democracy led to a slave-based economy.
-The Pilgrims and Puritans are "latecomers," not the first English colonists in North America - but the heritage of those who settled in Massachusetts has a closer link to the democratic ideals of the United States of America that survived the Civil War.
+In Virginia, the 1619 General Assembly had already met before the first colonists on the Mayflower signed a compact a year later for governing that new colony in Massachusetts.
+The Virginian form of democracy led to a slave-based economy.
+The Pilgrims and Puritans may be "latecomers," not the first English colonists in North America - but the heritage of those who settled in Massachusetts has a closer link to the democratic ideals of the United States of America that survived the Civil War.

 a replica of the Godspeed flying the English flag (right) and the Union Jack, adopted after Scottish King James IV became King James I of England